 Trampolines have come a fair way since their inception.
-Generations of people have enjoyed the unique functions and fun they have to offer, however there is far more to these bouncing machines than you may know.
-Here are 10 fun facts about trampolines that you need to know.
+Generations of children have enjoyed the unique functions and fun they have to offer, however there is far more to these bouncing machines than you may know.
+Here are 10 interesting facts about trampolines that you may like to know.